-Hand-foot-and-mouth disease is most common in children in child care settings because of frequent diaper changes and toilet training, and because little children often put their hands in their mouths.
+Hand-foot-and-mouth disease is most common in children in child care.
+That's because young children need frequent diaper changes and help using the toilet.
+They also tend to put their hands in their mouths.

-Although your child is most contagious during the first week of having hand-foot-and-mouth disease.
-But the virus can remain in his or her body for weeks after the signs and symptoms are gone.
+Your child is most contagious during the first week of having hand-foot-and-mouth disease.
+But the virus can remain in the body for weeks after the symptoms go away.
 That means your child still can infect others.

-Some people, especially adults, can pass the virus without showing any signs or symptoms of the disease.
+Some people, especially adults, can pass the virus without showing any symptoms of the disease.

-Outbreaks of the disease are more common in summer and autumn in the United States and other temperate climates.
-In tropical climates, outbreaks occur year-round.
+Outbreaks of the disease are more common in summer and early autumn in the United States.
+In tropical climates, outbreaks occur during the rainy season.

 Different from foot-and-mouth disease

 Hand-foot-and-mouth disease isn't related to foot-and-mouth disease (sometimes called hoof-and-mouth disease), which is an infectious viral disease found in farm animals.
-You can't contract hand-foot-and-mouth disease from pets or other animals, and you can't transmit it to them.
+You can't get hand-foot-and-mouth disease from pets or other animals, and you can't spread it to them.

 The most common complication of hand-foot-and-mouth disease is dehydration.
-The illness can cause sores in the mouth and throat, making swallowing painful and difficult.
+The illness can cause sores in the mouth and throat, making it painful to swallow.

 - Viral meningitis.
 This is a rare infection and inflammation of the membranes (meninges) and cerebrospinal fluid surrounding the brain and spinal cord.

 - Encephalitis.
-This severe and potentially life-threatening disease involves brain inflammation caused by a virus.
+This severe and potentially life-threatening disease involves brain inflammation.
 Encephalitis is rare.

-- Wash hands carefully.
+- Wash hands often.
 Wash your hands for at least 20 seconds.
 Be sure to wash your hands after using the toilet or changing a diaper.
 Also, wash your hands before preparing or eating food and after blowing your nose, sneezing or coughing.
-When soap and water aren't available, use hand wipes or gels treated with germ-killing alcohol.
+When soap and water aren't available, use hand sanitizer.

 - Teach good hygiene.
 Show your children how to wash their hands and help them do it often.
 Show them how to practice overall good hygiene.
 Explain to them why it's best not to put their fingers, hands or any other objects in their mouths.